Getting the most from PowerMAN

 A typical PowerMAN deployment is divided into three distinct phases:

-- Deployment of an active power policy.
-This is designed to reduce energy from the established baseline.
-Often the specific settings used are chosen based upon both the results of the monitoring phase and existing knowledge about the usage pattern and user requirements.
+- Deployment of an active power policy - This is designed to reduce energy from the established baseline.
+Typically, the specific settings used are chosen based upon both the results of the monitoring phase and existing knowledge about the usage pattern and user requirements.
 This policy may be implemented using a combination of Idle or Schedule-based power management.

-- A post deployment monitoring phase.
-In this phase the power policy is monitored and areas for possible further improvement may be identified and implemented
+- A post deployment monitoring phase - In this phase the power policy is monitored, areas for possible further improvement may be identified and, if necessary, policies refined.